 The Guardian

 The UK's only truly independent heating oil price comparison.
-Not owned by any supplier.
-Enter your postcode to compare prices instantly.

 Free heating oil prices for your area, delivered every morning.